fmtlib/fmt/README.rst

 ============= =============== ==================== ==================

-As you can see, fmt has 60% less overhead in terms of resulting binary code size compared to IOStreams and comes pretty close to ``printf``.
+As you can see, fmt has 60% less overhead in terms of resulting binary code size compared to iostreams and comes pretty close to ``printf``.
 Boost Format and Folly Format have the largest overheads.

 ``printf+string`` is the same as ``printf`` but with extra ``<string>``